GroupProjectNBI/TravelAgency1/Readme.md

 - Access: The Middleware (SessionAuthMiddleware) reads the cookie on every request and grants access based on your role in the database.

 ### Roller
-Admin - Full tillgång (Reset DB, hantera användare).
+Admin - Full Access (Reset DB, handle users).

-Client - Boka resor, se historik.
+Client - Book trabels, Watch History.

-Guest - Söka resor, se hotell.
+Guest - Search travels, See Hotels.
-### Detta API använder Sessions-baserad autentisering.
+### This API uses Session-based authentication.

 **Log in**: Send a POST to /login with email and password.